 The authors appropriately identify that absence of physician buy‐in and a traditional lack of emphasis on cost‐conscious care are among the possible explanations for the low, flat utilization figures they observed.
 Indeed, fee‐for‐service reimbursement is generally oriented towards rewarding volume over quality and is known to encourage inefficiencies, high costs, service duplication, and a lack of care coordination.
 As such, a powerful corrective counterbalance to these forces could include restructuring reimbursement such that clinicians’ financial incentives become more closely aligned with patient outcomes and goals .
 Palliative care is merely one of the high‐value services that stands to be more appropriately integrated into clinical practice under such reforms.

 Value‐oriented alternative payment models, such as bundled payments, have been shown to improve coordination of care amongst providers .
 And, in fact, there are already data suggesting that integration of palliative services into an improved care coordination environment yields improved outcomes.
+Check here at spiritofthesea for more details.
 For example, a comprehensive care management plan known as the Aetna Compassionate Care Programme was shown to decrease lengths of inpatient hospitalization while resulting in overall end‐of‐life cost savings of 22% .

 As the appropriate rate of palliative care utilization in muscle‐invasive bladder cancer remains open to debate, so too does the question of which interventions could assist in moving towards that level.
 In that sense, employing reimbursement incentives as a driver of more appropriate utilization of palliative care services should be viewed as but one of many potential approaches to improve the practice patterns illustrated in the present study.
 Future research will be necessary to better elucidate both the barriers to palliative care adoption as well as the most effective tactics to overcome them.
 The authors should be commended for providing the preliminary contextual data for these conversations, as urologists seek to integrate palliative services properly into high‐value care delivery for patients with advanced malignancy.